PetrKorab/Arabica/README.md

 * **Choose a method:**

-**arabica_freq** enables a specific set of cleaning operations (lower casing, numbers, stop words, and additional stop words removal) and returns a dataframe with aggregated unigrams, bigrams, and trigrams frequencies over a period.
+**arabica_freq** enables a specific set of cleaning operations (lower casing, numbers, common stop words, and additional stop words removal) and returns a dataframe with aggregated unigrams, bigrams, and trigrams frequencies over a period.